KILTprotocol/docs/docs/chain/collator.md

 :::

-The maximum number of collators on Peregrine is currently 16.
+The maximum number of **active** collators is currently 16 on Peregrine and 17 on Spiritnet.

 A collator staking amount must be:
 - minimum 10,000 KILT tokens
 - maximum 200,000 KILT tokens.

-### Join collators

-The collator must call an extrinsic from the `parachainStaking -> joinCandidates(stake)` with the desired stake to join the `candidatePool`.
+The collator must call an extrinsic from the `parachainStaking -> joinCandidates(stake)` with the desired stake to join the candidate pool.

 `Developer -> Extrinsics -> Submission`